-- I am in charge of my own life and fully able to ching in a substitution of the last transfer in the last transfer - I repeat affirmations daily to stay motivated and achieve my goals - I am happy, healthy and calm - I am full of enthusiasm and vitality - I am proud of myself because . . . - I am learning not to blame - I set goals in every area of my life and review them daily - I focus on my strengths, accomplishments and goals - I succeed by making the most of my tim - I am taking control of my thoughts and my life - I choose the way I respond to outside event - I take action that will improve my self-image - I have a clear mental picture of my goals and ideals - I am relaxed, confident and creative - I am successful in my job search because I believe in myself and my goals - Every day, in every way, I am getting closer to my goal
+- I am in charge of my own life and fully able to change - I am talented and capable - I am capable of meeting any challenge - I repeat affirmations daily to stay motivated and achieve my goals - I am happy, healthy and calm - I am full of enthusiasm and vitality - I am proud of myself because . . . - I am learning not to blame - I set goals in every area of my life and review them daily - I focus on my strengths, accomplishments and goals - I succeed by making the most of my time - I am taking control of my thoughts and my life - I choose the way I respond to outside events - I take action that will improve my self-image - I have a clear mental picture of my goals and ideals - I am relaxed, confident and creative - I am successful in my job search because I believe in myself and my goals - Every day, in every way, I am getting closer to my goals